 Storage Console Plus (StorCon+) is a graphical user interface implementation of StorCon.
 StorCon+ has similar features and functionality to StorCon, with few exceptions.
 However, StorCon+ runs on Microsoft Windows-based systems only.

-The StorCon+ version is displayed on the of the StorCon+ window.
+The StorCon+ version is displayed in StorCon+ About window.
 See Figure 3.

 Compatibility